khalan1789/Find-your-Hero/README.md

 <h1>FIND YOUR HERO</h1>

-For my first React's project I wanted to build a little front end app.
+For my first React project I wanted to build a little front end app.

 Thinking to my daughter, I've decided to create a simple web site but not only for her, also for little and big childs !